Alfresco/docs-alfresco/content-accelerator/latest/install/index.md

 1. Locate the directory to place files on the tomcat classpath, for example, `tomcat/shared/classes` (create it if it doesn't exist).

+1. Locate the `hpi-overrides.properties` file in the `Web Applications` folder of the alfresco-content-accelerator-base-package.

-1. Copy the `hpi-overrides.properties` file onto the tomcat classpath, for example, into the`TOMCAT_HOME/shared/classes` directory.
+   Copy this `hpi-overrides.properties` file onto the tomcat classpath, for example, into the`TOMCAT_HOME/shared/classes` directory.

 1. Verify the secureBrowserCookies configuration.
 If you are planning to setup SSL then secureBrowserCookies should be set to `true` (this is the default), else it should be `false`.